 Most of us have busy lives and things get overlooked.
-Unfortunately, the water feature is one of those things that shouldn’t be left to the last minute.
-Ideally, you should be preparing for winter all summer.
+Unfortunately, this is one of those things that shouldn’t be left to the last minute.
+Ideally, you should be preparing your features for winter all summer.

 Ideally, you should be preparing your pond for winter all summer

 Sounds strange I know, but it’s true.
-If your water feature had a great summer, it will most likely be easier to get everyone through the winter.
+If your water features had a great summer, it will most likely be easier to get everyone through the winter.